 How to assess the basics of flattering style for lasting sustainable style

 First thing is you absolutely MUST have a full-length mirror.
 This is a requirement.
 You can’t assess fit, silhouette or proportion without a full-length mirror.
 Also, if you’re heading to your closet, get ready to try on your clothes and have a glass of water handy – you will work up a sweat!

+Another way to think about proportions is this – you want to create an unbroken visual line.
+Using the full length mirror, evaluate your outfits.
 Are your clothes creating a clean, lengthening line or do you appear shorter with shirts that are too long, pants that are too short and shoes that cover the tops of your feet (this is more of an issue for women than men)?
 Take time to evaluate the line created by your outfits and if you feel leaner and taller or not.